Well balanced, smooth coated, medium size with elegant and flowing outlines but strong and well muscled.

 The German Pinscher and the standard Schnauzer were the same breed just the smooth and rough coated pups in the litter.
 It was the rough coats that became popular and the smooth coated dogs almost became extinct during WWII.
 The breed in Australia was originally thought it should have been placed in group 2 as they are more terrier in type but the fear was they would then be expected to move like one, which is not correct.

 Comments - history

 Although the German Pinscher is often compared to the standard Schnauzer it is closest to the Giant Schnauzer by breed standard.
 The GP and the Schnauzer were originally born in the same litters as the rough and smooth coated varieties of the breed.
 Both are a ratting breed with strong prey drive.

 Comments - Temperament

 High-spirited and self-possessed.

 The breed is family friendly with a strong protective instinct.
-GP's are also possessive with anything they deem theirs including the home territory and family, toys , chairs and trolleys.
+GP's are also possessive with anything they deem theirs including the home territory and family, toys , chairs, trolleys and especially food.

 Comments - Head

 Head type is similar to the shaved Schnauzer.
 The head is an elongated BLUNT WEDGE shape, but not too long as in the Dobermann who has a long elongated head (modern).
-A slightly shorter muzzle is common in this breed.
+A slightly shorter muzzle is common and correct in this breed.
 Full deep muzzle and strong under jaw is required to perform this breeds applied work.
-It is expected that the fill under the eye lacking contributes to the snipey muzzle as often seen and a bit of too much checkiness is common.
+It is expected that the fill under the eye lacking contributes to the snipey muzzle as often seen and a bit of too much cheekiness is common.
 It is commonly believed the muzzle should be well filled under the eye.
 Snipiness is commonly seen in the GP.
 NEVER should it be the same as the Dobermann head.
 It is a shorter head than the Dobermann and most similarly to the giant Schnauzer.

 Comments - Eyes